brown-ccv/ccv-website-hugo/README.md

 ##### The `suggestion` label

 Issues labeled with `suggestion` will be brought up for discussion during triage meetings.
-If a suggestion is approved, the label will removed.
+If a suggestion is approved, the label will be removed.
 If the suggestion is declined, a new label `declined` will be added and the issue will be closed.

 #### Submitting a PR

 Use the template provided.
 Assign reviewers to the PR.

-## Creating New Content
+### Creating New Content

 Sections:
 - News (Blog) - https://www.medium.com/brown-ccv
 - Showcase Projects
 - Documentation - https://app.gitbook.com/@brown-cis/spaces